Xi calls for closer G20 ties to boost world economy

 Updated: 2013-09-06 04:54

-For that purpose, the world's major economies should first adopt a responsible macroeconomic policy, he said in a speech delivered at the eighth G20 summit in this Russian city.
+For that purpose, the world's major economies should first adopt responsible macroeconomic policies, he said in a speech delivered at the eighth G20 summit in this Russian city.

-All major economic entities have a minimum duty of keeping their own house in order, Xi said, adding that they also need to improve communication and coordination on macroeconomic policy.
+All major economic entities have a baseline responsibility of guaranteeing the stability of their own economies, Xi said, adding that they also need to improve communication and coordination on macroeconomic policy.

 China's economic fundamentals are sound, and its economic policy is responsible for both China and the world, said the Chinese president.